BFSS administers a number of restricted funds which accept funding applications.

 South Church Educational Fund

 Provides grants to support the education of young people under the age of 25 in the former District of Wear Valley.
 We define education broadly to include pre-school, school, academic studies, vocational training and employment skills.
-We usually offer grants of up to £1,000 to not-for-profit organisations to run educational projects, but for a limited time until 31 December 2021 applicants can apply for up to £5,000.
+We usually offer grants of up to £1,000 to not-for-profit organisations to run educational projects.
 Please view our South Church Educational Fund section for further details on eligibility and how to apply.

 Old British School, Bratton

 Supports the education of persons under the age of 25 who are in need of financial assistance and who live within a radius of 20 miles from Bratton, Wiltshire.
-Most of the funding available is allocated through the Wiltshire Community Fund but organisations may also apply direct to BFSS.
-Please email email@example.com for further information if you wish to apply.
-Grants are no longer made direct to individuals other than through the Wiltshire Community Fund.
+Funding is allocated to individuals who have a disability or additional learning need through the Wiltshire Community Foundation.
+For further information contact [email protected]

 Great and Little Leighs Educational Charity